Prednisolone: 7 things you should know

-- Prednisolone is corticosteroid that is used to reduce inflammation and calm down an overactive immune system.
-It has predominant glucocorticoid and low mineralocorticoid activity, which means it affects the immune response and inflammation rather than electrolytes and water.
+- Prednisolone is a corticosteroid that may be used to reduce inflammation and calm down an overactive immune system.
+It has predominant glucocorticoid and low mineralocorticoid activity, which means it affects the immune response and inflammation rather than affecting the body's balance of electrolytes and water.

-- Prednisolone mimics the effect of cortisol, a hormone released by the adrenal glands (located on top of the kidneys) that controls metabolism and stress.
+- Prednisolone mimics the effect of cortisol, a hormone released by the adrenal glands (located on top of the kidneys) that regulates metabolism and stress.

 - Prednisolone belongs to the class of medicines known as corticosteroids.
 Specifically, it is a glucocorticoid.